 The figure above demonstrates the use of a Unit Set for an application that allows for switching between metric and imperial units.
 In this example, two unit groups are defined: SI and Imperial.
-The Label of the Unit Set has been changed to Unit System.

 The Value column contains string values that represent the current choice of unit group.
 These string values can be manipulated from methods.
 The Display name column is the string displayed in the user interface.
 The Initial value list contains the default unit group (SI in the example above).